CharuGupta-eng/vsdOSPowerCalc/README.md

 9. Simulation window open, Trace -> Add trace -> select required current or voltage -> ok.
 10. You get output on simulation window.

+Calculation of power in PSPICE:
+1. In simulation window, Tool -> Measurement -> Select powerDissipation -> Eval -> Enter required voltage and current of load along with time duration -> Ok.
+2. Power dissipation in uW is obtained.

 Following are link of netlist and schematic for each schematic cicuit.
 I. D FF using PT